aws-samples/policy-as-code/content/introduction/policy_as_code_options/index.en.md

 ---
-title: "Tools for Validating CF Templates"
+title: "Policy as Code Tools"
 weight: 20
 ---

-The following sections covers tools you can use to validate a AWS Cloudformation template.
+The following sections covers tools you can use to validate infrastructure as code (IaCa).